bowen0701/bowen0701.github.io/about.md

 permalink: /about/
 ---

-I am a machine learning scientist at [Zalando](https://en.zalando.de/), with a PhD in Statistics, working on machine learning algorithms/engineering in fashion e-commerce Personalization Engine.
+I am a machine learning scientist at [Zalando](https://en.zalando.de/), with a PhD in Statistics, working on machine learning modeling/engineering in fashion e-commerce Recommender System.

 I enjoy solving real-world business/engineering problems and developing data products.
 I work on machine learning modeling/engineering and statistical inference, and build large-scale data pipelines and machine learning systems.